zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 6. Next replace the tokenized values in the following command as specified below, and then run it from the Azure Cloud Shell command prompt.

     - `<your-web-app-name>`: Replace with your Web App name, which you copied in above.
-    - `<your-apim-url>`: Replace with the Gateway URL of your API Management instance, which you can find on the Overview blade of the API Management Service in the Azure portal.
+    - `<your-apim-gateway-url>`: Replace with the Gateway URL of your API Management instance, which you can find on the Overview blade of the API Management Service in the Azure portal.
     - `<your-apim-subscription-key>`: Replace with the APIM `Ocp-Apim-Subscription-Key` value that you copied into a text editor above.
     - `<your-apim-function-app-path>`: Replace with path you copied for your Function App within API Management, that is to be used for the `PolicyDocumentsPath` setting.
-    - `<your-resource-group-name>`: Replace with your resource group name.

     ```powershell
     $webAppName = "<your-web-app-name>"
-    $apimUrl = "<your-apim-url>"
+    $apimUrl = "<your-apim-gateway-url>"
     $apimKey = "<your-apim-subscription-key>"
     $policyDocsPath = "<your-apim-function-app-path>"
-    $resourceGroup = "<your-resource-group-name>"
     az webapp config appsettings set -n $webAppName -g $resourceGroup --settings "PolicyDocumentsPath=$policyDocsPath" "ApiUrl=$apimUrl" "ApimSubscriptionKey=$apimKey"
     ```